english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 I have a question for pet lovers who eat meat.

-> How do you decide which animals are worthy of love and respect and which ones deserve abuse and slaughter?.
+> How do you decide which animals are worthy of love and respect and which ones deserve abuse and slaughter?

 Think about it once, please.

 OK.
-Leaving aside the pet/animal lovers, what about other people?.
+Leaving aside the pet/animal lovers, what about other people?

 I cannot simply put everyone in one bucket.
-Can I?.
+Can I?

 Some people can kill the animals, chop them, cook them, and eat them - without much of the talking going on in their heads.
 They know what they are doing and feel nothing about it.
-In fact happy about the meal they just got.
+Happy about the meal they just got.
 Shall we call them **The Predators**?

 Some people cannot withstand the slaughtering process but enjoy the processed meat.
 In a sense, they cannot kill an animal but can eat what was killed by another predator.
 Shall we call them **The Scavengers**?

-Who are you?.
+Who are you?

-The Predator or The Scavenger?.
+The Predator or The Scavenger?

 > Could you look an animal in the eyes and say to it, 'My appetite is more important than your suffering'? ~ **Moby**

 If you can... great !!!.
 You simply live by your predator instinct.
 Please continue.

-If you cannot, would you like to explore why?.
+If you cannot, would you like to explore why?

-Maybe, it's your love for animals disguised in the form of disgust/fear/pity?.
+Maybe, it's your love for animals disguised in the form of disgust/fear/pity?

-Maybe, it's your body that tells you that you don't need to kill an animal for meat?.
+Maybe, it's your body that tells you that you don't need to kill an animal for meat.

-Maybe, you are an angel born to spread love beyond your own species?.
+Maybe, you are an angel born to spread love beyond your species.

 I don't know.

 Everyone will have their own, unique realization - if you spend the time to understand your instinct.

 Selectively ignoring a fact suppresses your instinct.
-Isn't it?.
+Isn't it?

 I don't care if you are a vegan or meat eater.

-Why don't you live by your instinct?.
+Why don't you live by your instinct?

-Why don't you listen to your heart?.
+Why don't you listen to your heart?

-After all, what else we are here in this world for?.
+After all, what else we are here in this world for?

 > Don't eat anything you aren't willing to kill yourself. ~ **Lorene Lavora**